 DC power supply—Loosen the thumbscrews securing the DC power connector on the power source cables.
 Remove the power source cables from the power supply.

-- Uncable the router before removing it from the rack.
+- Remove any remaining cables and optics before removing it from the rack.

 Removing a PTX10016 From a 4-Post Rack Using a Mechanical Lift